aminvishvam/statemachine-react-stopwatch/README.md

-This is the application for the demo of the state machine use in react.
-Also this is the application for the stopwatch in react.
+### This is the demo application for state machine use in react.